Anusha-janardhan/rg-doc/source/Features.rst

 **KPIs**

-At the top of this view, you can see the summary of Billing Accounts across all organizational units in the KPI cards.
+At the top of this view, you can see the summary of Billing Accounts across all organizations in the KPI cards.
 You can see the following KPI cards:

  * **Number of Organizations**: This is the number of Organizations that have consumed cost.
  * **Number of Accounts**: The number of unlinked accounts that are linked to the organization and have consumed costs is shown here.